greyhatmiddleman/kbfw-dev-enivronment/README.md

 git clone --recurse-submodules https://github.com/greyhatmiddleman/kbfw_sandbox.git
 ```

-To build the docker image, after you have cloned the repository run the follow:
+To build the docker image, after you have cloned the repository and run the follow:
 ```
 cd kbfw_sandbox
 docker build -t localhost/dev-qmk .
 ```
 There is no need to run the qmk setup within the container.

-Docker image is also available in docker hub:
+A Docker image is also available in docker hub:
 ```
 docker pull greyhatmiddleman/dev-qmk:latest
 ```